zeka035/node-pcsclite/README.md

 Bindings over pcsclite to access Smart Cards.
 It works in **Linux**, **macOS** and **Windows**.

 > 📌 **Looking for library to work easy with NFC tags?**
-> take a look at [nfc-pcsc](https://github.com/pokusew/nfc-pcsc) which offers easy to use high level API
+> Then take a look at [nfc-pcsc](https://github.com/pokusew/nfc-pcsc)
+> which offers an easy to use high level API
-> for detecting / reading and writing NFC tags and cards
+> for detecting / reading and writing NFC tags and cards.

 ## Content